Music Faculty and Staff

 Before arriving at Saint Mary's Collge in 2001, Thomas lived and taught in San Antonio, Texas where she soloed with major choral groups, chamber music organizations, and orchestras of the region.
 Thomas has performed with the South Bend Chamber Singers, the South Bend Symphony, Fleur de Lys, the Northwest Indiana Symphony Orchestra, and sings frequent recitals on this campus and others.
 Read a Face to Face article about her.

 Currently teaching Music, Art, and French at Community Baptist School and conducting the Church Orchestra at Community Baptist Church.
 Performs with various area ensembles and orchestras.
 Private instructor of woodwinds and reed-making.

 M.M., Indiana University South Bend

 Beverly Butler is an Adjunct Piano Instructor at St. Mary's where she teaches private piano and coaches music majors for their piano proficiency exams.
 She has also accompanied voice students at recitals and competitions and has accompanied both the Women's Choir and the Collegiate Choir.
 In 2005 she accompanied Women's Choir at the National Convention of the American Choral Director Association in Los Angeles.
-Beverly also accompanys the Vesper Chorale and plays regularly with the Morrow String Trio.
+Beverly also accompanys the Vesper Chorale and plays regularly with the Morrow Piano Trio.
 She has served as church organist in South Bend churches and has been an active member of the St. Joseph Valley Chapter of the American Guild of Organists.